 How You Can Use It

-Using oil in your skin care for the first time can be scary.
+Using oils in skin care for the first time can be scary.
 More so if you have acne and have always been told to go oil free.
 Here are some tips to help you incorporate oil into your skin care.
 When you start out, start with carrier oils like olive, avocado or coconut oil.
 Initially use it only in the evening.
 If you live in a hot, humid climate it is better that you only use oil in the evenings.

 - Start out by using a drop of oil in your face mask.
 Rose hip oil will do wonders for scars while coconut or avocado will soothe red inflamed acne.